spxbhuhb/adaptive/lib/lib-app/doc/guides/how to write an application module.md

 - Server-side [services](def://) and [workers](def://)
 - [Multi-pane workspace](def://) UI for the client side

-These modules establish a reusable base for apps built using the Adaptive platform.
+These modules establish a reusable base for apps built using [Adaptive](def://).

 # Steps